Nine Mens' Morris

 Reference: "Board games Around The World" Robbie Bell and Michael Cornelius.
 Cambridge University Press 1988 ISBN 0 521 35924 4

-Click on a link below for other parts of the Transum web site
+Click on a link below to explore other parts of the Transum web site:

-Fun Maths Home Transum Software Maths Map Go Maths
+Fun Maths Home Transum Software Maths Map Times Tables Strategy Games Go Maths

 Do you have any comments?
 It is always useful to receive feedback and helps make this free resource even more useful for those learning Mathematics anywhere in the world.
 Click here to enter your comments.